lwtnn/lwtnn/README.md

 `NNConfigurationException`.

-After the class is constructed, it has one method, `compute`, which takes a `map` of named doubles as an input and returns a `map` of named outputs.
+After the class is constructed, it has one method, `compute`, which takes a `map<string, double>` as an input and returns a `map` of named outputs (of the same type).
 It's fine to give `compute` a map with more arguments than the NN requires, but if some argument is _missing_ it will throw an `NNEvaluationException`.
 All the exceptions inherit from `LightweightTaggerException`.

 #### The Low Level Interface ####